-Insurance for Provisional License Holders
+Insurance with Provisional License

 Life can often be a scary thing for a provisional license holder who is just learning to drive.
 Often insurance can prove to be a financial barrier to those who are trying to get some experience on the road.

 Provisional licence holders are categorised as high risk by insurance companies, who see them as statistically more likely to be involved in accidents.

 The reason for this is that, insurance companies base the price of their rates on the level of risk that they see the driver as having.
 This means that the more likely they think that you are to claim, the higher the amount that you will need to pay.
 As younger drivers or drivers on provisional licenses are less experienced on the roads than those who have been driving for longer.

 Whilst this may be an off-putting factor for many inexperienced drivers, there are ways in which one can lower the cost of their policy.